 To pass a drug test, make sure you only take Hemp sourced CBD with less than 0.3% THC.

 Pure CBD isolate will not make you fail a drug trust similar to broad-spectrum CBD as they are less contaminated with CBD.
 THC is removed from broad-spectrum, making it the best option.
 However, situations are taking CBD products could put at risk of failing a drug test.

-At times you can fail a drug test because of:
+At times you can fail a drug test

 - Ingesting mislabelled CBD products that could contain THC

 - Taking CBD products that have been contaminated with THC extracts

 - Taking CBD products that contain high levels of THC